netfoundry/zfw/README.md

 the zfw_outbound_track.o is activated in the egress direction.
 It can also be used in conjunction with OpenZiti edge-routers.

-## New feaaturs - Initial support for ipv6
+## New features - Initial support for ipv6
 - *Enabled via sudo zfw -6 <ifname | all>
    Note: Router discovery is always enabled even if ipv6 is disabled in order to ensure the ifindex_ip6_map gets populated.
 - Supports ipv6 neighbor discovery (redirects not supported)